ADVOCATE.

 Story & Press Conference: https://tinyurl.com/mvv8wevb

-At the U.S Supreme Court he just successfully obtained a grant of certiorari, vacatur, and remand in Williams v.
+• At the U.S Supreme Court he just successfully obtained a grant of certiorari, vacatur, and remand in Williams v.
 Charleston Cnty.
 Sheriff’s Office, No. 25-640, 2026 U.S. LEXIS 1486 (Mar.
 23, 2026).
-The decision removes immunity from the Charleston County Sheriff’s Office as to civil rights claims brought from that Mother's Day crash and will bring much-needed accountability to all Sheriff's Departments across South Carolina.
+The decision vacates a grant of immunity to the Charleston County Sheriff’s Office as to civil rights claims brought from that Mother's Day crash and will bring much-needed accountability to all Sheriff's Departments across South Carolina.
 The case was just remanded back to the U.S. Court of Appeals for the Fourth Circuit for further proceedings.

 Story: https://tinyurl.com/2crt9d8p